emmahewson/mp1_batala_bangor/README.md

 </details>

+* An embedded YouTube video player featuring Batala Bangor playing as part of the Notting Hill Carnival with Batala Mundo.
+* The player is designed not to autoplay so the user is not surprised by sudden video or audio.
+* The player has bespoke sizing which adjusts on different screen sizes.
+* The player has built in features such as play controls, a full screen button and volume control to give the user full control of the video.

 ### About Us

 #### **About Us Sections**

-* 3 sections containing text and a strong image with information about different aspects of the band.
-* The sections are fully responsive and stack vertically with styling and layout changes on smaller screens.
-* The images have a rounded edge to continue the circular design style used elsewhere on the site.

 <details><summary>Screenshots</summary>